numbas/Numbas/README.md

 This repository is just one part of the Numbas ecosystem.
 See [the numbas organisation](http://github.com/numbas) for the other pieces, including the web-based editor, extensions, and VLE integrations.

+The Makefile in this repository collects together scripts to run the unit tests.

 ### Copyright

 > Copyright 2011-18 Newcastle University